abechoi/Terraform/README.md

 ## [Terraform AWS](https://github.com/abechoi/Terraform/tree/main/terraform-aws)

 Tutorial by Sanjeev Thiyagarajan, that covers a wide array of Terraform topics, from getting started and authenticating, to creating and destorying resources.
-To run main.tf, you will need to change the shared_credentials_file field in the provider block with an aws credentials file of your own.
-If not, you'll have to create one using AWS CLI, aws configure command.
-Else, you may replace the shared_credentials_file with access_key and secret_key, which can be found in your AWS console.

-note: you may also have to change other fields, such as region, availability_zone, ami, and key_name.
+You may have to change fields, such as region, availability_zone, ami, and key_name.

 ## [Terraform Azure](https://github.com/abechoi/Terraform/tree/main/terraform-azure)

-Using official documentation, I was able to create a similar main.tf for Azure as I have with AWS.
+Using official documentation, I was able to create a similar main.tf for Azure, as I have with AWS.
 There were a few minor differences, but it was more of the same.
 I still have yet to figure out how to input a user_data script for azurerm_linux_virtual_machines, like I can with aws_instance.